ada7777a/MCFI/README.md

 # MCFI
-A dataset created by smart phone for image imitation  detection
+A dataset created by smart phone for image forgery  detection